The Catholic University of America

 Study in the U.S. is expensive.
 The exact cost of living and studying in the U.S. varies considerably from person to person and from one degree program to another.

-• Cost figures currently used for purpose of issuing immigration documents.
-Please be aware that the University requires all students to have medical insurance while they study at CUA.
-The University will automatically enroll any student is the University's student health insurance plan unless the student can demonstrate that they have acquired comparable coverage through another company.
+Cost figures currently used for purpose of issuing immigration documents.
+Please be aware that the University requires all students to have medical insurance while they study at The Catholic University of America.

 Documenting Ability to Pay